eli64s/shellbox/README.md

 ## 📍Overview

-BASHY is a set of command shell scripts to help automate common tasks.
+PyBash is a set of command shell scripts to help automate common tasks.

 ## 🔮 Feautres